 For some patients the pain might go away, but this more often than not, was due to the relapsing and remitting patterns (Click on link to see explanation) of the symptoms of neuropathy.
 Sometimes neuropathic pain and symptoms stop for a period (remit) and we do not know why this is so, but unfortunately they may return (relapse).
 These periods of remittance are often mistakenly thought to be due to some event, treatment or behaviors, yet remitting of symptoms are totally unrelated to the event.
 I think of the patient who thought ivory soap between the legs stopped leg cramps was uninformed at best and this type of recommendation hurts us all in our quest for help!

-A neuropathy patient shared with the NSN the following experience and is used with the patients permission:
+A neuropathy patient in 2015 shared with the NSN the following experience and is used with the patients permission:

 “In 2005, pain in my hands and feet led to a diagnosis of diabetes and diabetic neuropathy.
 Brisk walking on my treadmill (30 to 35 miles a week) brought me back to my high school weight and an A1C of 5.8.
 However because of my neuropathy, brisk walking became too hard on my feet, causing blisters and temporary numbness in my toes despite my best efforts.
 At the suggestion of one of my doctors 2013 I purchased an exercise machine to help control my blood sugar.
 Unfortunately, I used the machine incorrectly.
 By Feb.
 2014, the outer halves of my big toes were numb.
 I did not realize it was a warning sign and could morph into (greater neuropathic) pain.
 Thinking the numbness meant the nerves were dead and I could do no further damage, I maintained my workouts.
 In September 2014, my big toes and balls of my feet suddenly became hypersensitive to pressure and the simple act of walking, brought increased burning, pain, electric shocks and stabbing sensations, especially in the big toes and balls of my feet.
 The neuropathic pains from the wrong exercises plagued and continue to plague my every step.
 I can no longer use the exercise machine, have difficulty walking and spend most of my time on my side in bed.
 When I walk, it is on my heels and the sides of my feet.
 I purchased seven cashiers mats for our wood floors and stand on folded towels in the shower.
 I am waiting on a quad cane in hopes it will reduce the weight on my feet when I walk.
 My most important reason for writing is doctors and neuropathy patients need to be aware of the dangers of over exercising or doing the wrong kind of exercise as this will exacerbate neuropathic pain.
 Increased pain in exercise and numbness for neuropathy patients are signs that something is wrong and must be investigated.
 The irony is that I unknowingly caused compression/trauma-induced neuropathic pain while trying to control my blood sugar!
 Exercise is good, but the wrong type and kind for a neuropathy patient with damaged nerves is dangerous.
 I cling to the hope that this is a temporary situation and not chronic or worse, progressive.
 If I can prevent just one person from inadvertently causing severe neuropathic pain or more damage to damaged nerves, by spreading the word about hazards of the wrong type and kind of exercise, perhaps some good can come from my misfortune.”
 TK